TykTechnologies/tyk-demo/developer-guide.md

 * `test.sh`: Uses a Newman container to run the Postman collection tests
 * `update-hosts.sh`: Adds the necessary hosts to the `/etc/hosts` file

+Note that there is no *import* script, as the `up.sh` script essentially imports the data when bootstrapping the deployment.

-# Working with APIs, Policies and Postman data
+# Working with APIs, Policies and Postman Data

 There are two scenarios for working with this data:

 1. You have made changes and want to commit them so that others can get them
 2. You want to get the changes other people have made

-## Scenario 1: Committing changes to remote
+## Scenario 1: Committing Changes to Remote

 In this scenario you have made updates to the repo which you want to commit back to master.